Sun-Lab-NBB/ataraxis-time/README.md

 1. Download this repository to your local machine using your preferred method, such as git-cloning.
 2. ```cd``` to the root directory of the project using your CLI of choice.
 3. Install development dependencies.
 You have multiple options of satisfying this requirement:
    1. **_Preferred Method:_** Use conda or pip to install
       [tox](https://tox.wiki/en/latest/config.html#provision_tox_env) or use an environment that has it installed and call ```tox -e import-env``` to automatically import the os-specific development environment included with the source code in your local conda distribution.
+Alternatively, see [environments](#environments) section for other environment installation methods.
    2. Run ```python -m pip install .'[dev]'``` command to install development dependencies and the library.
 For some systems, you may need to use a slightly modified version of this command: ```python -m pip install .[dev]```.
    3. As long as you have an environment with [tox](https://tox.wiki/en/latest/config.html#provision_tox_env) installed and do not intend to run any code outside the predefined project automation pipelines, tox will automatically install all required dependencies for each task.
-Generally, this option is **_not_** recommended.

 **Note:** When using tox automation, having a local version of the library may interfere with tox methods that attempt to build the library using an isolated environment.
 It is advised to remove the library from your test environment, or